Historical models of the Solar System: 20th century add-ons

 In 1919 Arthur Stanley Eddington uses a solar eclipse to successfully test Albert Einstein's General Theory of Relativity, which in turn explains the observed irregularities in the orbital motion of Mercury, and disproves the existence of the hypothesized inner planet Vulcan.

 General Theory of Relativity supersedes Newton's celestial mechanics.
 Instead of forces of attraction, gravity is seen as a bend of the tissue of the continuum space-time produced by the bodies' masses.

-Clyde Tombaugh discovered Pluto in 1930.
-It was regarded for decades as the ninth planet of the Solar System.
-In 1978 James Christy discovers Charon, the large moon of Pluto.
+Clyde Tombaugh discovered Pluto in February 1930.
+It was regarded for decades as the ninth planet of the Solar System, until being declassified as a dwarf planet in August 2006.
+In June 1978 James Christy discovers Charon, the largest moon of Pluto.

 In 1950 Jan Oort suggested the presence of a cometary reservoir in the outer limits of the Solar System, the Oort cloud, and in 1951 Gerard Kuiper argued for an annular reservoir of comets between 40 and 100 astronomical units from the Sun having formed early in the Solar System's evolution, but he did not think that such a belt still existed today.
 Decades later, this region was named after him, the Kuiper belt.

 New asteroid populations were discovered, as Trojans since 1906 by Max Wolf, and Centaurs since 1977 by Charles Kowal, among many other.

 From 1957 on, technology allowed for direct space exploration of the Solar System's bodies.
-To date, all their known main bodies have been visited at least once by robotic spacecraft, providing first hand scientific data and closeup imaging.
+To date, all their known main bodies have been visited at least once by robotic spacecraft, providing firsthand scientific data and closeup imaging.
 In some instances, robotic probes and rovers have landed on satellites, planets, asteroids and comets.
 And even some samples have been returned.